kmmiles/kmmiles.github.io/_posts/2022-04-12-why-you-should-use-tmux.markdown

 Ever open multiple terminals/tabs/connections to do more then one thing at a time?

-Or more importantly: Have you ever had a power/network outage or otherwise had your terminal close, and subsuqently killed that database dump or `cp -R` halfway through?
+More importantly: Have you ever had a power/network outage or otherwise had your terminal close, which subsequently killed your database dump or `cp -R` halfway through?

 This doesn't only apply to `ssh`ing into remote servers.
-Try closing your terminal right now: everything currently running will be sent a `SIGHUP` (Hangup Signal) aka it dies.
+Try closing your terminal right now: everything currently running will be sent a `SIGHUP` (Hangup Signal) aka...it dies.

 With `tmux` you get tabs built into your shell, and your programs keeps running even if you close the terminal or lose your network connection.